What is the CSSE exam?

 Section 1: Comprehension – roughly 40 minutes

-You will be given a passage to read, which will be followed by some comprehension questions.
-There is space to write your answer on the paper.
+Candidates will be given a passage to read (this could be fiction, non-fiction or poetry), which will be followed by some comprehension questions.

 The questions are a mixture of multiple choice and written answer questions.